ericoporto/ags-manual-wiki/Dictionary.md

 ---

-### Set

-    bool Set(String key)

-Assigns a value to the given key, adds this key if it did not exist yet.

----

 ### Contains

     bool Contains(String key)

-Returns true if the key is in the dictionary.
+Returns true if the key is in the dictionary, otherwise - false.

 Example: